sighack/sighack.github.io/_posts/2018-01-03-getting-creative-with-perlin-noise-fields.md

 The algorithm I picked was the movement of particles on a canvas based on a simple force field using Perlin noise.
 I built a handful of simple classes in Processing to help me quickly iterate on ideas and I was off.

-The process has been eye opening in my own understanding of creativity and how it can be *actively practiced*.
+This post details what I came up with along with some lessons learnt.
+In particular, this challenge has been helpful in cementing my own understanding of how to *actively practice* creativity using self-imposed constraints.

 ## Perlin Noise Fields: A Brief Overview